 - prompt and careful removal of all ticks

-Living in upstate NY in 2020 requires good tick-checking habits whether you go outside or not.
+Living in upstate NY requires good tick-checking habits whether you go outside or not.

 Having to check for ticks is not a punishment for adventuring out in the woods.
 It is just a fact of living in this part of the world at this time in history.
 Sitting on the couch all day will not save you either.